ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 The `use:enhance` action takes no arguments, instead events are used to hook into the default SvelteKit use:enhance parameters and more.
 Check out the [events page](/concepts/events) for details.

 > As a general rule, without `use:enhance` on the form, not much will work.
-You'll get no events, no timers, no client-side validation except for `constraints`, etc.
+You'll get no events, no timers, no client-side validation except for `constraints`, no error focus, etc.

 ## Usage